The THESAN-ZOOM project: The Hidden Neighbours of OI Absorbers during Reionization: The thesan-zoom simulations

 \section{The \textsc{thesan-zoom} simulations}

 To explore the relationship between gas and galaxies during the EoR, we used the \textsc{thesan-zoom} simulations \citep[][]{Kannan2025}, an ensemble of high-resolution zoom-in simulations.
 They consist of 14 different haloes selected at $z=3$ from the \textsc{thesan-dark-1} simulation, the dark-matter (DM) only version of the large-volume radiation hydrodynamic simulation \textsc{thesan}.
 The targeted haloes are chosen to represent a variety of sources in the mass range $10^8 - 10^{13}\,\text{M}_\odot$, as indicated in \citet{Kannan2025}.
+We refer to the different zoom-in regions throughout this paper according to their masses at $z=3$ in the form mX.X, such that m8.2 is the region centred on a halo of $10^{8.2} \,\text{M}_\odot$, m8.5 has a final target mass of $10^{8.5} \,\text{M}_\odot$, and so on.
+We refer the reader to Table 3 of \citet{Kannan2025} for more details.
 For each halo, all dark matter particles within $4$ virial radii are traced back to their initial conditions at $z=127$, and carefully resampled at higher resolution.
 However, in this work, we exclusively focus on the EoR, in the redshift range $z=5-8$.
 To exploit a larger and uniform sample, we used the \textsc{thesan-zoom} simulations with standard resolution ($4$x zoom; $m_{\rm gas} \sim 9.09 \times 10^3\,\text{M}_\odot$).
 We excluded the most massive galaxy, since snapshot data are not available at all redshifts of interest, due to the lack of black hole feedback implementation in the simulations, extremely important for the evolution of massive haloes at $z<6$ \citep{Kannan2025}.
 Planck $2016$ cosmology is assumed, with $H_0 = 100 h$, $h = 0.6774$, $\Omega_m = 0.3089$, $\Omega_{\Lambda} = 0.6911$, $\sigma_8 = 0.8159$ \citep[][]{PlanckCosmo2016}. \textsc{thesan-zoom} has already served as the basis for studies of the high-redshift main sequence and burstiness \citep{McClymont2025}, galaxy-scale star-formation efficiencies \citep[SFEs;][]{Shen2025}, the imprint of reionization on galaxies \citep{Zier2025}, Population III star formation \citep{Zier2025b}, the evolution of galaxy sizes \citep{McClymont2025b}, and cloud-scale SFEs \citep{Wang2025}.

-The simulations are performed with the \textsc{arepo-rt} \citep{Kannan2019} code, a radiation hydrodynamic extension of \textsc{arepo} \citep{Weinberger2020, Springel2010} with the implementation of ``node-to-node'' communication presented in \citet[][]{Zier2024}.
-A quasi-Lagrangian method is employed to solve hydrodynamic equations, using the characteristic Voronoi cells to represent gas elements.